jbl2024/django-extjs/README.md

 Generate custom ExtJs dynamic grids from django querysets.
 You can also set your grids as Editable.

-There is a full working demo project based on my django-skeleton here : [ExtJs django-skeleton branch][8] this is where you should start.

 **Grid example :**

     # django models